 Praxis

-"One Hour, Many Voices" – the discussion game from the Bonn Institute has attracted strong interest in Hesse.
-Shortly before the local elections, Hessischer Rundfunk implemented the format in three cities.
+The discussion game from the Bonn Institute attracted strong interest and positive feedback in Hesse.
+Hessischer Rundfunk implemented the format in three cities in the central German state in the lead-up to local elections.

-Around 700 people applied for approximately 300 spots.
-In moderated discussion rounds, participants explored key societal topics such as migration, mobility, climate protection, intergenerational fairness, loneliness, as well as urban development and housing.
+Around 700 people applied for the approximately 300 spots that were available in the three cities where the discussion game "One hour, many voices" was hosted.
+The events were hosted by Hessischer Rundfunk, the state's public broadcaster.
+In moderated discussion rounds, participants explored key societal topics such as migration, mobility, climate protection, intergenerational fairness, loneliness, urban development and housing.

-The conversations highlighted the format’s potential: different perspectives came together, were heard, and discussed respectfully.
-The goal of the dialogue game is to bring people into conversation and promote constructive exchange.
+The conversations highlighted the format's potential: different perspectives came together, were heard and respectfully discussed.
+The goal of the dialogue game is to bring people into conversation with each other and promote constructive exchange.

 The game is designed to be used in a wide variety of situations, from a small group with just a few participants around a single table to a large hall with dozens of people seated at many tables.
 Each table focuses on a specific topic.
 The discussions are facilitated by moderators who distribute speaking time fairly and ensure that everyone at the table is seen and heard.